Bromley pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Bromley right now?

-On 25 June 2026, overall pollen levels in Bromley are low.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Bromley are low.
+Grass is the main contributor to airborne pollen, while artemisia remain at lower levels

 Will pollen levels change in Bromley tomorrow?

-On 26 June 2026, pollen conditions in Bromley will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in Bromley will be different from today, with grass at low levels

 Is pollen expected to decrease in Bromley this week?